-Section 26.12.
+Section 26.11.
 911 Emergency Dispatcher/Call Taker Court Pay.

-When a 911 Emergency Dispatcher or 911 Emergency Call Taker is subpoenaed to court and so reports, he/she shall be paid or credited a minimum of four (4) hours at his/her appropriate rate of pay, unless the court clock-out time is within one-half (1/2) hour of the beginning of his/her tour of duty or later.
-In the latter case, he/she shall be paid at a rate of time and one-half (1 1/2) for all hours worked up to the starting time for that tour of duty.
+When a 911 Emergency Dispatcher or 911 Emergency Call Taker is subpoenaed to court and so reports, they shall be paid or credited a minimum of four (4) hours at their appropriate rate of pay, unless the court clock-out time is within one-half (1/2) hour of the beginning of their tour of duty or later.
+In the latter case, they shall be paid at a rate of time and one-half (1 1/2) for all hours worked up to the starting time for that tour of duty.